 - 2 bay leaves

 - 2 tbsp butter cold

 Preheat the oven to 275.
 Pat the chuck roast dry with paper towels or a cotton kitchen towel.
-Truss the roast with cotton twine at 2-3" intervals along its length.
+Truss the roast by tying pieces of cotton twine at 2-3" intervals along its length.
 Sprinkle the chuck roast with salt and pepper, patting down the seasoning into the flesh.

 Heat a dutch oven over medium high heat.
 Add the bacon fat and heat until it shimmers.
 Place the roast in the dutch oven and sear until golden brown and crisp, 4-5 minutes per side.
 You may need to use a pair of long tongs to hold up the roast on the shorter edges.
 Transfer the seared roast to plate and set aside.